What Is A Donor Area? All You Need To Know

 Many patients fear their donor area has been overharvested because these bald patches can be quite prominent.
 However, again, it’s only temporary.

-Fue Donor Area After 3 Months
+FUE Donor Area After 3 Months

 After surgery, shock loss can persist for up to three months in the donor area.
 However, once it’s over, your hair should start to grow normally.